Fake Accounts, Fake Content and Staying One Step Ahead

 School conversations

-Before believing a screenshot, ask:
+Before believing screenshots, ask:

 Has anyone verified it?

-Is it being used to cause drama?
+Is this being used to create drama?

 Why Fake Content Targets Young People